woonyee28/database-project-1/README.md

+## To Do - 19 September (WY):
+1. Merge two method in main.c
+2. Add time for tree constructions
+3. Add images to report
+4. Save index on the disk - using Json maybe

 ## Bulk insertion -- Bottom up approach.
 Fill the leaf layer first, only split node when max key reached.
 On last node, if number of keys < Min_Key, this node will take from the previous node.
 Recursively Construct the next layer based on the leaf layer, until the root layer. run code: